• Skip to primary navigation

 It wasn’t long before a few simple slaw recipes inspired her to try making a vegan salad.
 She tells me that after a few years of tweaking this recipe, she is no longer hesitant to use cabbage and that this recipe quickly became a staple in her home.

-After tasting it myself, I can honestly say that it is one of the best recipes I have tried for a tangy slaw.
+After tasting it, I can honestly say it is one of the best cabbage recipes I have tried for a tangy slaw.

-I’m sure this colorful salad will become a favorite in your home as well.
+This colorful salad will also become a favorite in your home.

 Enjoy!